 Full visitor information will be provided upon approval of an applicant’s visit and corresponding application.

-Hawaii vital records are issued for significant life events such as marriages, divorces, births and death.
-These records are generally issued in the form of certificates and necessary for many life-processes within the state.
+Hawaii vital records are issued for significant life events such as marriages, divorces, births and deaths.
+These records are generally issued in the form of certificates and are necessary for many life processes within the state.

 Furthermore, Hawaii provides public data to the United States Census, including information on the divorced population of each county, as depicted in the image below: